CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/05-operations.md

 ## Advanced tasks

-### Remove CZERTAINLY

-Removing CZERTAINLY from appliance mainly means deleting `czertainly` namespace from kubernetes.
-Purpose of this tasks is preparation step for CZERTAINLY re-installation.

-This task preserves any configuration you have done and also all CZERTAINLY data which are stored in Postgres database.

-To remove CZERTAINLY select **Advanced options -> Remove CZERTAINLY **, after confirmation please wait until task is done.

-### Remove RKE2 & CZERTAINLY

-Removing RKE2 (kubernetes) and CZERTAINLY might be useful when you change hostname or IP address of virtual appliance.
-This is preparation step for CZERTAINLY re-installation.

-This task preserves any configuration you have done and also all CZERTAINLY data which are stored in Postgres database.

-To remove CZERTAINLY select **Advanced options -> Remove RKE2 & CZERTAINLY **, after confirmation please wait until task is done.

-### Custom helm chart values
+### Custom Helm chart values

+The installation/upgrade process of CZERTAINLY is using Helm.
+Default installation values are stored in file `/root/install/czertainly-values.yaml` this file get upgraded during installation/upgrade process any time when official values distributed with Helm charts get updated.

+Custom values set through TUI are stored in files in `/etc/czertainly-ansible/vars/` directory and during the installation/upgrade process they are compiled into file `/root/install/czertainly-values.local.yaml`.
+This file get overwritten every time installation/upgrade process is executed.

-If you need provide custom helm chart values, put them into file `/home/czertacinly/czertainly-values.custom.yaml` and re-run installation.
+Do not modify previously mentioned files.
+If you need to provide custom Helm chart values, put them into file `/home/czertacinly/czertainly-values.custom.yaml`, the file doesn't exist by default in CZERTAINLY appliance, you need to create if from the scratch.